stelligent/cloudformation_templates/README.md

   font-weight: bold;
 }

-/* The awscliexample body should be a bit separated from the teaser */ .full{
+/* The article body should be a bit separated from the teaser */ .full{
   padding-top: 10px;
 }